 Find recent Environmental Assessment reports on the City of Bellaire website: https://www.bellairetx.gov/DocumentCenter/Index/825

-Nothing was decided, major issues are apartments and the environmental situation (underground water contamination and VOCs) on the property and lack of reports or studies.
 “There are 82 monitoring wells on the property, and the last report that I found on the website said that 41 showed contamination,” said Charles Platt, referencing the TCEQ website and study.
+Nothing was decided, major issues are building height, apartments, and the environmental situation (underground water contamination, VOCs, radiation reports) on the property and lack of reports or studies from the developer.

-Other issues include tall buildings adjacent to homes, property values, traffic, crime, and schools.
+Other issues include tall buildings adjacent to homes, property values, traffic, crime, City infrastructure, and schools.
 Some people spoke in favor but most speakers opposed the development.
-Written comments are accepted until July 3oth.
-The next P&Z meeting will be held on August 8, 2019 at 6 PM.
+Written comments are accepted until further notice.
 Email: email@example.com

 Feeling secure about your investment in your home in Bellaire?
 How would you feel about a 6-level concrete parking garage on the other side of your back fence?
 Maybe a view of the 7-story apartment building across the street?